ibmcloudprivate2/resources/README.md

 # resources

-a landing page to kubernetes, docker, cloud technology resources which in IBM Cloud Private.
+a landing page to kubernetes, docker, cloud technology resources used in IBM Cloud Private.

 - Architecting with IBM Cloud Private
 - Security consideration, guidelines